viveris/jnidbus/README.md

 JNIDBus provide a way to represent your DBus distant objects through `Java proxies`.
 You describe your DBus object as an interface with a `@RemoteInterface` annotation and annotate the methods with `@RemoteMember`.
 All of the interface methods must be annotated.

 There must be only one parameter on each method which must be serializable.
-If your call do not have any parameter you can omit it instead of using the `EMptyMessage` class.
-Each method must return a `PendingCall` with its generic type being the expected return type.
+If your call do not have any parameter you can omit it instead of using the `EmptyMessage` class.
+Each method must return a `Promise` with its generic type being the expected return type.

-The`PendingCall` class allows you to bind a listener that will be notified when a result or an error is received.
-A listener will be notified once and further results/errors will be ignored. you can cancel a call by manually calling the `fail()` method on the `PendingCall` which will notify the listener and block any incoming result.
-The Listener will be executed on same thread as the event loop so you must avoid blocking code at all cost.
+The`Promise` class allows you to bind a callback that will be notified when a result or an error is received.
+A callback will be notified once and further results/errors will be ignored. you can cancel a call by manually calling the `fail()` method on the Promise which will notify the callback and block any incoming result. you can choose the thread that will execute the callback by specifying the `Executor` parameter.
+The `EventLoop` itself is an executor and you can it if your callback execute DBus methods to speed up the event processing.

-Result or errors ignored will be stored in the `PendingCall` object for debug purposes.
+By default, if no `Executor` are specified, the callback will be executed either on the thread binding the callback, or on the event loop, depending upon which comes last.

 *<u>example of a call without input that returns a string:</u>*